ozguryazilimas/wp-postane/user-role-editor/readme.txt

 https://translate.wordpress.org/projects/wp-plugins/user-role-editor/

 == Changelog ==
+= [4.28] 20.10.2016 =
+* New: WooCommerce plugin user capabilities (if exist) are grouped separately.
+* Update: Temporally raised permissions flag is taken into account when checking, if user has a superadmin privileges.
+WordPress is_super_admin() function was replaced with custom wrapper to define if current user is a real superadmin or just a local admin with the temporally raised (add/edit users pages) permissions.

 = [4.27.2] 15.09.2016 =
 * Update: There was a conflict with plugins which use a '|' character at the custom user capabilities: e.g. 'Nginx Helper | Config' from "Nginx Helper' plugin.